Pan-Canadian-Genome-Library/pan-canadian-genome-library.github.io/templates/04-template.md

 - Data Access
     - Applying for Access to Controlled Data
     - DACO FAQs

+## Note: Front Matter and Bioschemas Markup
+All docs on our site **must** include the title and description fields.
+This is necessary for the page to be labelled correctly on the sidebar and other pages.

+All docs on our site **must** also use Bioschemas markup.
+This will make our materials more findable.
+The markup should be placed after the front matter: see the .md for this page as an example.
+- The mandatory Bioschemas fields you need to provide are: "@id", "name", "description" and "keywords"
+- You must include, but do not need to edit the fields: "@context", "@type", and "dct:conformsTo"
+- Please also include: "author", "audience", "inLanguage", "license", "learningResourceType", "url", and "datePublished"
+- Optional fields are: "dateModified", "contributor", and any other relevant Bioschemas fields

+You can inspect a page and search for a phrase from your markup (e.g. json) in order to check if your markup is injected in the page.
+To confirm that the Bioschemas markup is correct, contact WG5.

 ## Conclusion
 Describe briefly the outcomes of following the guide, as well as the next steps.